nonunknown/godot-powerful/README.md

-# Godot Powerful Tools & Essentials v2.3
+# Godot Powerful Tools & Essentials v3.0

 ![Power](https://i.imgur.com/Rd4uJBH.png)

 List of plugins that you need in almost any project you make to turn godot into a most powerful engine that already is.

+* 3.0 - Hands up guys - Godot is getting more powerful than ever before
+	* **Added**
+	* Concept Graph
+	* Audio Effect Inspector
+	* Volumetrics
+	* KRA & PSD Importer
+	* Github Integration
+	* Debug Draw
+	* Smart Audio Stream
+	* Trail System
 * 2.3 - The organization update
 * 2.2
 	* **Added**